 Like those carrying the message of recovery, Paul and Barnabas traveled from town to town in order to share experience, strength, and hope.
-They noted the marvelous things that Jesus has done and proclaimed a message of new life that is available to all who are willing hear For those shackled bv lust it. to addiction, sexual compulsions, and other unhealthy attachments, this is very good news.
+They noted the marvelous things that Jesus has done and proclaimed a message of new life that is available to all who are willing to hear it.
+For those shackled by addictions, compulsions, and unhealthy attachments, this is very good news.
 God has always journeyed with us, and when we surrender our will to Him, He makes all things new.